MrEricL/GET/README.md

 **Introduction**

 Blackjack is a classic casino card game with the goal to to get a total of 21.
-Suits don't matter in this version with all JACK/QUEEN/KING/ACE being worth 10.
+Suits don't matter in this version with all JACK/QUEEN/KING worth 10.
+You decide if you want ACE to be worth 11 or 1.

 **Notes**